 How to Install Let’s Encrypt on Amazon Linux 2?

-At first you need to create an instance with base AMI as Amazon Linux 2.
-Amazon Linux 2 is the next generation Amazon Linux operating system.
-It provides a high performance, stable, and secure execution environment for cloud and enterprise applications.
+First, you need to create an instance with base AMI as Amazon Linux 2.
+Amazon Linux 2 is the next-generation Amazon Linux operating system.
+It provides a high-performance, stable, and secure execution environment for cloud and enterprise applications.
 Amazon Linux 2 will offer extended availability of software updates for the core operating system through 5 years of long-term support and provides access to the latest software packages through the Amazon Linux Extras repository.

 First update the YUM package.
-YUM (Yellowdog Updater Modified) is an open-source command-line as well as graphical based package management tool for RPM (RedHat Package Manager) based Linux systems.
+YUM (Yellowdog Updater Modified) is an open-source command line as well as a graphical-based package management tool for RPM (RedHat Package Manager) based Linux systems.
 It allows users and system administrators to easily install, update, remove, or search software packages on a system.
-So sudo yum update -y basically updates all packages to its the latest version from a repository list which is managed by Amazon for Amazon Linux 1.
+So sudo yum update -y basically updates all packages to the latest version from a repository list which is managed by Amazon for Amazon Linux 1.
 This is always a good practice to run “yum update” first before you install any software.

 sudo yum update -y